Dig-ga di-du, dig-ga di-durr, dig-ga di-durr, dig-ga di-durrr, di-di-durr-di-di-durr.

 Defence isn't always having the best offence.
 The Forerunner's, whilst their independent mining stations have weapons, along with the starbases, are fairly weak.
 They really do need substantial protection for operations to carry on.
 To get their resources though, they need to expand, making construction ships be needed all the time.
 When you've finally got your resources set-up in a way that you are finally happy with, they'll need all the weapons they can get a hold of as a shield.
 With no sensor stations, apart from the mobile Monitor, you'll have no warning to an attack, so preparation is needed.
 Don't rely on the weapons of the mining stations to save you.
 If a fleet wanted to, they'd easily destroy your operations and force you to drastically reconsider your resources.
 Likewise applies.
 If you're playing against the Forerunner's, disrupting their resources and taking advantage of undefended areas will cripple them.
 Do it at the right point and you'll have them sitting duck's.

 The mod is genuinely very fun.
 Whilst taking time to manage resources and build your fleet, to activating Halo(s) upon an enemy attack, there are lots of parts that make it very cool.
 Take for example the subtle touch of having mini-Sentinel's as the mini-builders for installations, launching from the back of the larger Sentinel construction craft.
 In fact, the only problem for this mod is the lack of a certain Forerunner battleship seen at the end of Halo 2.
 Whilst obviously its power unknown, it would've been a nice addition to make the race just a little bit more varied.
 That's not to say the race is boring to play as.
-It might seem that playing with the same ships just coloured differently would get boring, it really doesn't.
+It might seem that playing with the same ships just colored differently would get boring, it really doesn't.
 It provides a worthwhile challenge to both play as and against while at the same time looking great.

 Halo fans will most definitely be interested in it and people looking for something a little different will seek out mod's like this to download and play.
 All in all, fantastic.